Okpe: History

-H.R.M Orhoro I, the third Orodje of Okpe ruled the kingdom from around the period of 1972-2004.
+H.R.M Orhoro I, the third Orodje of Okpe, ruled the kingdom from around the period of 1972-2004.
 He was educated at a catholic school and also served in the Nigeria police force.
 He later earned a Business Administration Diploma in the United Kingdom.
 His early life experience served him well as a springboard for establishing and becoming a director of a company, the New Africa Industries Limited.

-H.R.M Orhue I Orodje of Okpe, is the fourth and current king of Okpe.
-He served as a high-ranking major general in the Nigerian Army.
+H.R.M Orhue I is the fourth and current king of Okpe.
+He has served as a major general in the Nigerian Army.
 He was officially crowned on 29 July 2006.

+Climate

+The climate in Okpe is classified as tropical monsoon (Am).
+The city's average annual temperature is -0.82% lower than Nigeria's averages at 28.64°C (83.55°F).
+Okpe generally has 296.16 wet days (81.14% of the time) and receives about 241.52 millimetres (9.51 inches) of precipitation annually.